BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 Playing an empty proxy will set its number of output busses to two (stereo).

 Proxies can be played ``play(fadeTime: 2)``, stopped ``stop(2)``, paused ``pause`` and resumed ``resume``.
-The latter two methods do not offer a fade time parameter and for ``play`` the fade time has to be explicitly named.
+The latter two methods do not offer a fade time parameter, and for ``play``, the fade time has to be explicitly named.
 One can not play a paused proxy and can not resume a stopped one.

-If we specify arguments using named controls, we can set these arguments without touching the proxy.
+We can set these arguments without touching the proxy if we specify arguments using named controls.

 ```isc
 ~sine = {SinOsc.ar(\freq.kr(333))*0.3!2};